 Those who like the handmade, unique look of an artisan product will find handmade tile to be ideal for many installations, large and small.

 However, anyone who needs the greater uniformity of machine made tile can still meet that need.
 Those who need tile matching for wall tile usually are trying to match machine made tile, so we would use that base for your project.
-Arcana Tileworks can custom-glaze machine made tile base in 4.25" and 6" square sizes (among others), 1" and 2" hex sizes, and a wide variety of trims.
+Arcana Tileworks can custom-glaze machine made tile base many sizes, including 4.25" wall tiles, 3" x 6" subway tiles, 1" and 2" hex sizes, and a wide variety of trims.

 Arcana Tileworks® is a registered trademark of Arcana Tileworks LLC.